Our Spine Center is staffed with Doctors, Specialists, Surgeons, Technicians and the very best nurses in the world.

 - Steroid injections can help to reduce inflammation and relieve pain associated with cervical spinal stenosis.

 - A cervical collar or brace can help to support the neck and reduce the pressure on the spinal cord and nerve roots.

 Spinal Stenosis Surgery

-- Anterior Cervical Discectomy and Spinal Fusion.
-This surgery is typically used when the compression of the spinal cord and nerves is the result of a cervical disc herniation or degenerative disc disease.
-In it, the surgeon removes all or part of the affected disc and then performs a fusion procedure to stabilize this section of the spine to hold it in place and allow the bones to heal properly.
+When cervical disc herniation or degenerative disc disease is found, this surgery is typically used.
+In order to correct the problem, the surgeon removes all or part of the affected disc.
+Then the surgeon performs a fusion to stabilize the spine to allow the bones to heal properly.

-- Decompressive laminectomy or laminotomy.
-This is the most common procedure to correct cervical spinal stenosis.
-During a laminectomy, the surgeon will remove all or part of the lamina, the back of the vertebra that covers the spinal canal.
-Sometimes, only a small hole is needed to relieve the pressure on the spinal cord, this is referred to as a laminotomy.
+In short, this is the most common procedure to correct cervical spinal stenosis.
+During this procedure, the surgeon will remove all or part of the lamina from the back of the vertebra.
+Sometimes, only a small hole needs to relieve the pressure on the spinal cord.

-- Foraminotomy.
-The foramen is the passage that nerves use to pass from the spinal cord to the rest of the body.
-In this procedure, the surgeon cuts a small hole in the vertebra to relieve the pressure on the nerves and spinal cord.
+For nerves to pass from the spinal cord to the rest of the body, they use the foramen (a bony hollow archway) as their passageway.
+In this procedure, the surgeon cuts a small hole in the vertebra and allows the nerves to pass through the hole to relieve pressure on the nerves and spine.

-If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at
+If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at

 214-556-0555 to make an appointment.